Squarespace vs WordPress – Complete comparison and detailed guide on how to choose the right platform in 2020.

 On the other hand, Squarespace has a dedicated customer support team that offers live chat and email support.
 You can also check out their workshops, webinars, forums, and guides for more information.

 It is a tie!
 Both WordPress and Squarespace offer great support in different ways.
 Squarespace offers it directly on its site, while WordPress users need to contact the developers of their themes or plugins when they need support, depending on the case.
 There are also amazing tutorials on both of them online.

-Since WordPress is free and open-source while Squarespace is a managed hosting service that requires a subscription.
-Although with WordPress, you would still need to pay for hosting, it would remain cheaper than the monthly subscription fees that Squarespace is offering.
+Since WordPress is free and open-source while Squarespace is a managed hosting service that requires a subscription starting from $144 to $480 yearly.
+Although with WordPress, you would still need to pay for hosting starting from $40 to $300 yearly that is cheaper than the monthly subscription fees that Squarespace is offering.

 In terms of value, both of them are great.
 WordPress provides an amazing list of features with its vast library of plugins, while Squarespace offers such features as part of its paid platform.